Albuquerque Truck Accident Lawyer

 - The company responsible for the truck’s maintenance

 Deciding which of these stakeholders is at fault can be tricky, but a few general rules may help you make an informed decision.
 For example, suppose a driver is acting on behalf of a trucking company and the accident occurs within the scope of employment.
 In that case, that company may be held liable for the accident.
-If the truck driver’s negligent actions were the direct reason for the crash—such as breaking a traffic law, exceeding the hours-of-service regulations, or driving while intoxicated—they’d likely be responsible.
+If the truck driver’s negligent actions were the direct reason for the crash—such as breaking a traffic law, driving while fatigued, exceeding the hours-of-service regulations, or driving while intoxicated—they’d likely be responsible.

 If you’ve been involved in any type of motor vehicle accident, you know how stressful and overwhelming it can feel, especially if you’re injured.
 Truck accidents are perhaps even more traumatic considering the number of moving parts.
 First, there’s a good chance there are severe injuries when you consider that semi-trucks are nearly 20 times bigger than the average vehicle and can weigh up to 80,000 pounds when fully loaded, which puts the average car at a distinct disadvantage if involved in an accident.
 Likewise, as mentioned, liability can be tricky to pin down.

 The aftershock of a truck accident can be as confusing as it is destructive.
 Understanding the steps you should take after a crash can be instrumental in helping you protect yourself and a future claim to financial recovery.
 Here’s what you need to know: